How to Study the Bible

 My Favorite Resources:

-I prefer using the NASB 1995 Bible because it is one of the best word-for-word Bibles printed in English.
-I have used all different translations over the years but I prefer the closest to the Hebrew and Greek as possible.
+I prefer using the NASB 1995 Bible because it is one of the most accurate word-for-word English translations available.
+Over the years, I have used many different translations, but I prefer those that stay as close to the original Hebrew and Greek as possible.